 - Spanish Studies with Italian : BA Hons

 Lancaster degree programmes are flexible, offering students the opportunity to cover a wide selection of subject areas to complement their degree.
 The following is an example list of modules which our previous students have studied.

 - French Language: Oral skills (post-intensive)

 Lancaster University offers the chance to follow a structured study programme or the option to devise a more flexible programme.
 We divide academic study into 2 sections - Part 1 (Year 1) and Part 2 (Year 2, 3 and sometimes 4).
 In Part 1 you will take three units of assessment which, depending upon your programme, will be drawn from one, two or three different academic subjects, a higher degree of specialisation then develops in subsequent years.
 For more information about our teaching methods at Lancaster visit our Teaching and Learning section.

-A-level: AAB inc. French unless this is to be studied from beginners' level, in which case applicants should have evidence of language - learning ability (e.g. an AS or A-level in another foreign or GCSE grade A in a foreign language).
-We normally expect three A-levels.
+French required unless this is to be studied from beginners’ level, in which case applicants should have evidence of language learning ability (e.g. an AS or A-level in another foreign language or GCSE grade A in a foreign language).
+Native French speakers will not be accepted onto this scheme

 Fluent French speakers enjoy a wide range of career options, including international roles with organisations such as the British Council, the Diplomatic Service and the Civil Service or teaching English as a foreign language.
 Popular UK-based choices include advertising, librarianship, education, IT, accounting and journalism.